-Interoperability in CPIMS+
+Interoperability with CPIMS+

 Overview, Rationale and Purpose

-Identify in-country agency focal points for interoperability
+2Identify in-country agency focal points for interoperability

-If your programme is interested in interoperability between Primero and another IMS, a clearly defined working group is critical for coordination.
+If your programme is interested in interoperability between Primero and another IMS, a dedicated working group is critical for coordination.
 The in-country CPIMS+ Users and the other IMS administrators must agree to interoperability.
 A dedicated system administrator for CPIMS+ must be appointed to oversee the implementation of interoperability, testing, training and on-going support.
 Typically this would be the CPIMS+ System Administrator or a focal point(s) with a strong understanding of information management systems and child protection who is actively involved with inter-agency child protection case workers and managers.
 This in-country appointed focal point(s) will be requested to meet with the Primero and other IMS team for 1 hour weekly calls for ~9 weeks for the duration of interoperability implementation and participate in a system administrator training for interoperability.
 The focal point(s) will support end-to-end testing of data sharing between the 2 systems, and training end-users once the system is ready to go-live.
 Once interoperability is live, the focal point(s) will also be the user(s) who would support with assigning referrals to the appropriate agency and troubleshoot any issues that end-users may face.

-Approved and Signed Information Sharing Protocol between participating agencies
+3Approved and Signed Information Sharing Protocol between participating agencies

 All data sharing requests should be clearly outlined in the Data Protection Information Sharing Protocol (DPISP) which is a tool that is part of Information Management standards for case management.
 All child protection agencies are required to agree and sign a DPISP defining what information about children can be shared, when and with whom.

-Configuration Support
+4Configuration Support

 The in-country agencies will provide the technical teams from Primero and the other IMS with the following information to implement the interoperability solutions: